 Get Help Accessing & Leveraging ARP Funds for your School Security

-Important: The deadline for claiming ARP funds is Sept.
-30, 2021, with the ability to expend the funding for two calendar years afterward.
+Important: The deadline for claiming ARP funds has been extended to December 31, 2021, with the ability to expend the funding for two calendar years afterward.

 Ultimately, creating a safe and secure learning environment means being able to mitigate health and safety risks effectively and efficiently.